briansunter/graph/site/src/content/logseq/poodle-mixes.md

 Sometimes it picks the traditional poodle name, sometimes it makes a new one, sometimes it isn't very creative

-Thanks to AI, every theoretical poodle mix  has a name.
+Thanks to AI, every theoretical poodle mix now has a name.

 Generate poodle mix names: